+Termination Upon Change of Control. .
+Section 31.3 of the Agreement is hereby amended in its entirety to read as follows:

 Termination Upon Change of Control.
 In the event that, in a single transaction or through a series of related transactions, there is a change of Control with respect to Service Provider or the business unit of Service Provider that provides the Services, and EESO has reasonable concerns regarding the creditworthiness of the resulting or acquiring entity, or EESO has reasonable concerns regarding such resulting or acquiring entity’s ability to perform the Services in accordance with the Service Levels then in effect, or such resulting or acquiring entity is a competitor of EESO, then, at any time within three (3) months after the consummation of any such transaction, EESO may terminate this Agreement by providing written notice to Service Provider of such termination at least six (6) months prior to the termination date specified in such notice.
-If EESO terminates this Agreement pursuant to this Section 31.3, then upon the last day of the term of this Agreement, (a) EESO will pay Service Provider the balance of the Deferred Revenue, and (b) Service Provider will pay EESO the sum of (i) the balance of the Deferred Base Purchase Price and (ii) theamount by which the balance of the Premium Payment exceeds the Straight Line Amortization Amount.
+If EESO terminates this Agreement pursuant to this Section 31.3, then upon the last day of the term of this Agreement, (a) EESO will pay Service Provider the balance of the Deferred Revenue, and (b) Service Provider will pay EESO the sum of (i) the balance of the Deferred Base Purchase Price and (ii) the balance of the Premium Payment.

 Termination for Insolvency.
+Section 31.4 of the Agreement is hereby amended in its entirety to read as follows:

+Termination for Insolvency.
 Either Party may terminate this Agreement, in whole but not in part, by written notice to the other Party specifying a date for termination if the other Party: (i) files for bankruptcy; (ii) becomes or is declared insolvent, or is the subject of any proceedings related to its liquidation, insolvency or the appointment of a receiver or similar officer for it; (iii) makes an assignment for the benefit of all or substantially all of its creditors; or (iv) enters into an agreement for the composition, extension, or readjustment of substantially all of its obligations.
-If EESO terminates this Agreement pursuant to this Section 31.4, then upon the last day of the term of this Agreement, (a) EESO will pay Service Provider the balance of the Deferred Revenue, and (b) Service Provider will pay EESO the sum of (i) the balance of the Deferred Base Purchase Price and (ii) the balance of the Deferred Premium.
+If EESO terminates this Agreement pursuant to this Section 31.4, then upon the last day of the term of this Agreement, (a) EESO will pay Service Provider the balance of the Deferred Revenue, and (b) Service Provider will pay EESO the sum of (i) the balance of the Deferred Base Purchase Price and (ii) the balance of the Premium Payment.
 If Service Provider terminates this Agreement pursuant to this Section 31.4, then such termination will be deemed to be a termination for convenience by EESO pursuant to Section 31.2.1, and Section 31.2.1 will govern the Parties’ rights, remedies and obligations relating to such termination.